Rafz9Abz9/AbzRecipe/README.md

 - Ability to update their profile.
 - Ability to view recipes of dishes.
 - Ability to save their favorite recipes.
-- Ability to access their saved recipes for easy access.
+- Ability to access their saved recipes in a separate page for easy access.
 - Ability to leave a comment under recipes.

 ## Website Owner Goals